 - (11) The shares owned by Mr. Stack are held as community property; he and his spouse share voting and investment power with respect to their shares.
-Includes 1,727 shares underlying options that are currently exercisable. - (12) The shares owned by Mr. Stine are held by a family trust concerning which he and his spouse share voting and investment power.
-Includes 40,000 shares underlying options that are currently exercisable or become exercisable within 60 days. - (13) Includes 3,045,508 shares owned beneficially and of record by Third Avenue Value Fund and 200,000 shares owned beneficially and of record by Third Avenue Small-Cap Value Fund.
-Mr. Whitman is Chairman of the Board and CEO of Third Avenue Trust, which contains Third Avenue Value Fund and Third Avenue Small-Cap Value Fund as investment series, and of EQSF Advisers, Inc., Third Avenue Trust's investment advisor, and has the power to vote a majority of the shares of EQSF Advisers, Inc. Mr. Whitman disclaims beneficial ownership of the shares owned by said entities for all other purposes. - (14) The shares owned by Mr. Echeverria are held as community property; he and his spouse share voting and investment power with respect to their shares.
+Includes 3,113 shares underlying options that are currently exercisable. - (12) The shares owned by Mr. Stine are held by a family trust concerning which he and his spouse share voting and investment power.
+Includes 70,000 shares underlying options that are currently exercisable or become exercisable within 60 days, and 5,175 restricted shares, which the Company has the right to buy back at a nominal price if certain contingencies - (13) Includes 3,045,508 shares owned beneficially and of record by Third Avenue Value Fund and 200,000 shares owned beneficially and of record by Third Avenue Small-Cap Value Fund.
+Mr. Whitman is Chairman of the Board and CEO of Third Avenue Trust, which contains Third Avenue Value Fund and Third Avenue Small-Cap Value Fund as investment series, and of EQSF Advisers, Inc., Third Avenue Trust's investment advisor, and has the power to vote a majority of the shares of EQSF Advisers, Inc. Mr. Whitman disclaims beneficial ownership of the shares owned by said entities for all other purposes. - (14) The unrestricted shares owned by Mr. Echeverria are held as community property; he and his spouse share voting and investment power with respect to their shares.
 The totals for Messrs.
-Echeverria, Lyda and Mullins include shares underlying options that are currently exercisable as follows: Mr. Echeverria 19,000 shares, Mr. Lyda 14,000 shares and Mr. Mullins 11,310 shares.
+Echeverria, Ford, Lyda and Mullins include (a) shares underlying options that are currently exercisable as follows: Mr. Echeverria 19,000 shares, Mr. Lyda 14,000 shares and Mr. Mullins 11,310 shares, and (b) restricted shares, which the Company has a right to buy back at a nominal price if certain contingencies occur, as follows: Mr. Echeverria 647 shares, Mr. Ford 647 shares, and Mr. Lyda 2,588 shares.